GreptimeTeam/docs/docs/faq-and-others/faq.md

 # Frequently Asked Questions

+## What would be the use cases for a time-series database?

+Common use cases for time-series database include but are not limited to the following four scenarios:
+1. Monitor applications and infrastructure
+2. Store and access IoT data
+3. Process self-driving vehicle data
+4. Understand financial trends

+## How is GreptimeDB's performance compared to other solutions?
+GreptimeDB is still in its early stage and under rapid iterations.
+We are still optimizing our performance and enriching the features.
+Performance benchmark will be posted on our website as soon as it's ready.
+Please stay tuned.

+## How is the performance of GreptimeDB when used for non-time-series DB tables?
+GreptimeDB supports SQL and can deal with non-time-series data, especially efficient for high concurrent and throughput data writing.
+However, we develop GreptimeDB for a specific domain ( time-series scenarios), and it doesn't support transactions and can't delete data efficiently.

 ## Does GreptimeDB have a Golang driver?

 Our Golang SDK is on the to-do list, please subscribe our newsletter to get the latest feature update!